-- Changes licensing requirements for general lines agents, reducing mandatory coursework from 200 hours to 60 hours. - Requires adjusters to specify their appointment type only in the initial text message when communicating with a policyholder. - Prohibits public adjusters from engaging in adversarial behaviors with claims personnel, including recording them without consent. - Limits claims-handling manual requirements to active residential policies, detailing guidelines such as initial reception, estimate communication, payment processes, and final closure. - Revises conditions under which an insurer can cancel or not renew residential property insurance, including specific provisions for dwellings damaged in hurricanes or other emergencies. - Mandates that property insurers include a clear statement on homeowners' policies, emphasizing the exclusion of flood coverage. - Requires that proof-of-loss statements and other important communication from an insurer or adjuster to the policyholder must be in writing.

-• Updates language for insurers providing preliminary or partial claims payments, specifying the continuing evaluation process and additional payment potential.
+- Changes licensing requirements for general lines agents, reducing mandatory coursework from 200 hours to 60 hours. - Requires adjusters to specify their appointment type only in the initial text message when communicating with a policyholder. - Prohibits public adjusters from engaging in adversarial behaviors with claims personnel, including recording them without consent. - Limits claims-handling manual requirements to active residential policies, detailing guidelines such as initial reception, estimate communication, payment processes, and final closure. - Revises conditions under which an insurer can cancel or not renew residential property insurance, including specific provisions for dwellings damaged in hurricanes or other emergencies. - Mandates that property insurers include a clear statement on homeowners' policies, emphasizing the exclusion of flood coverage. - Requires that proof-of-loss statements and other important communication from an insurer or adjuster to the policyholder must be in writing. - Updates language for insurers providing preliminary or partial claims payments, specifying the continuing evaluation process and additional payment potential.

 The House bill was referred to two committees and three committees in the Senate.
 The House bill was passed through its first committee on March 27 with a hostile amendment that changes bad faith law, amongst other provisions.
 Specifically, the amendment changes s.
 624.155, F.S., to define "sufficient evidence" needed to prevent bad faith actions against liability insurers.
 This evidence must include written or photographic proof of personal or property injury, such as accident reports, photos, and bills.
 If the insurer finds the evidence lacking, it must object within 10 business days, or else waive the objection.
 The claimant then has 10 business days to provide additional evidence.
 This change clarifies the evidence requirements for starting the timeline in which an insurer must make payment to avoid bad faith claims.
+HB1047 could be heard next in the Commerce Committee on April 22 then head to the floor.
 The Senate bill has not yet moved and we do not expect the sponsor to move the bill forward given the hostile House amendment.
+However, concepts from this bill, such as bad faith provisions, will be the subject of end-of-session and leadership discussions.

-HB 841/SB 790 - Residential Property Insurance Policy Cancellations, Nonrenewals, and Rate Changes
+5. HB 841/SB 790 - Residential Property Insurance Policy Cancellations, Nonrenewals, and Rate Changes